Basic Water Closet (Toilet) Types

 To inspect the fill valve to see if it can be repaired, you must first turn off the water.
 The shut-off valve

 can usually be found behind the toilet.
-A quick thing to check first, if you have the type of toilet fill valve that uses a float ball
+If you have the type of fill valve that uses a float ball

-(which closes the valve when it rises): Make sure the float ball doesn't have any cracks in it.
+(which closes the valve when it rises) then first check and make sure the float ball doesn't have any cracks in it.
 If a float ball has water inside of it, it could be too heavy for the fill valve to lift in order to shut off the incoming water, causing the toilet to constantly run.
-It is also a good idea to make sure the float ball and rod aren't sticking, in which case you would most likely need to repair or replace the flush valve
+It is also a good idea to make sure the float ball and rod aren't sticking, in which case you would most likely need to repair or replace the fill valve

 There are also fill valves that do not use a conventional float ball to shut off the valve.
 Instead, they are canister-type fill valves (such as the Fluidmaster #400A